 Now how can Jesus demonstrate himself to be the Son of God?
 He can do it with supernatural knowledge.
-He can say things that have never before been said and for which He is the sole authority, such as in the Sermon on the Mount when the people were astounded that He spoke as one having authority within Himself which was very unlike the rabbis who always quoted someone else.
-And, of course, the comment about His teaching was, "Never a man spoke like this man.”
-He was demonstrably more wise, more erudite, more learned, had more knowledge not only of the things that people were familiar with, but supernatural knowledge that had to come only from the mind of God, of course, than anyone ever.
-And so He demonstrated His deity with His knowledge and He said that, He said, “Believe Me for My words.”
+He can say things that had never before been said, and for which He is the sole authority, such as in the Sermon on the Mount when the people were astounded that He spoke as one having authority within Himself, which was very unlike the rabbis who always quoted someone else.
+And, of course, the comment about His teaching was that, “Never a man spoke like this man.”
+He was demonstrably more wise, more erudite, more learned; had more knowledge not only of the things that people were familiar with, but supernatural knowledge that had to come only from the mind of God, of course, than anyone ever.
+And so He demonstrated His deity with His knowledge, and He said that.
+He said, “Believe Me for My words.”

 Did He have power over nature?
 Absolutely.
 Did He have power over the physical world?
 Absolutely.
 Did He have power over the supernatural world of demons, the forces of hell?
 Absolutely.

-There are many occasions in the four gospels in which we see this power displayed, none is as amazing as this one...the one recorded in Mark 5 which is also in Matthew 8 and Luke 8 and it deserves to be repeated three times because it is the most extensive and extreme illustration of His power over unclean spirits.
+There are many occasions in the four Gospels in which we see this power displayed; none is as amazing as this one, the one recorded in Mark 5, which is also in Matthew 8, and Luke 8; and it deserves to be repeated three times, because it is the most extensive and extreme illustration of His power over unclean spirits.
 Let’s read it again.